dogweather/naturally/README.md

           # => ["335", "335.1", "335a", "336"]
 ```

-Usually the library is used to sort an array of objects:
+The library can also sort an array of objects:

 ```Ruby
 # Define a new simple object for storing Ubuntu versions